Discover the Sport

 What kinds of people and dogs are suited to agility?

 Our students come in all shapes and sizes and so do their dogs!
 The sport has several jump heights to accommodate the smallest and largest of breeds and mixed breeds are more than welcome.
 Dogs that are not in good physical condition can work at a lower jump height until they get in shape!
 Handlers who are not in good physical shape will find many more just like them excelling at agility!
 We have students ranging in age from 12 to 75!

 My dog is aggressive or reactive around dogs.
 Can I do agility class?

 It is not a good idea to put some dogs with low coping skills into an agility class.
 The environment is very stimulating and it can actually bring out the worst in dogs that are reactive.
 Better to get control over the dog before pursuing agility.
-Some of our trainers will work with milder cases in private lessons to prepare these dogs for classes.

 My dog is NOT aggressive or reactive but he will not listen to me when he is playing with other dogs.
 Can I enroll in a class?

 If you enroll in class and do not have control of your dog we can’t predict the outcome.
 Those students who roll up their sleeves and work hard to get the off-leash control will be able to progress in the classes.
 We have had plenty of students start the agility training without the control we would like them to have.
 Some are able to succeed and some are not.
 How much time you have to train and how determined you are to get control over your dog are the determining factors.
 We can help!